MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

     :::image type="content" source="media/quantum-cryptography-qcom.png" alt-text="Screenshot of the quantum cryptography experience in Azure Quantum website.
 The picture displays the input parameters that constitute the encryption algorithm and the resulting plot of the resource estimation job.":::

-## Resource estimation for large-scale quantum computing

-If we gain the ability to accurately simulate complex, correlated quantum mechanical systems, we could unlock breakthroughs in areas as diverse as carbon capture, food insecurity and designing better fuels and materials to enable a greener future.

-For example, in the context of climate change and global warming , finding an efficient catalyst for carbon fixation has become a main issue.
-Carbon fixation is a natural process by which carbon dioxide is turned into valuable chemicals for storing energy.
-The most well-known example of carbon fixation is photosynthesis: conversion of carbon dioxide into glucose in plants.

-The Microsoft Quantum research team developed a [new quantum algorithm to simulate catalytic processes](https://arxiv.org/abs/2007.14460).
-They focused on a well-known catalytic process, based on the transition metal ruthenium, to convert carbon dioxide into methanol.
-Using the Resource Estimator, they estimated the resources needed to analyze the activation energy of a ruthenium-based catalyst for carbon fixation.

-You can find a sample of **quantum chemistry** in the tutorial [Estimate the resources of a quantum chemistry problem](xref:microsoft.quantum.tutorial.resource-estimator.chemistry) This sample represents the first step in the quantum chemistry journey, allowing us to understand in more detail what computational resources would be required to simulate certain quantum mechanical systems.